 Two of three main sections of the brain are the forebrain and midbrain, with the third one being the hindbrain.
 The forebrain is the largest of the three sections and the midbrain is the smallest.
 The main part of the forebrain, and the brain in general, is the cerebrum, which is divided into two hemispheres and also contains the four lobes of the brain.
 In addition, the forebrain also consists of deeper structures such as the hypothalamus and the amygdala.
 The midbrain, on the other hand, is very small in comparison and sits at the top part of the brain stem, underneath the forebrain.

-As there is a considerable size difference between the forebrain and midbrain, it is understandable that the forebrain is comprised of a greater amount of structures.
-The midbrain though, is just that — the midbrain.
-So as the structures of the forebrain each perform specific functions that together make up what the forebrain is responsible for, the midbrain, in comparison, performs fewer.
-This does not mean that the midbrain is useless, however.
-Considering the relationship between the forebrain and midbrain, without the midbrain, the forebrain would not be able to communicate with the spinal cord.
+One of the most obvious differences apart from location is sizing.
+The forebrain, as the largest, is comprised of a greater amount of structures.
+As the structures of the forebrain each perform specific functions that together make up what the forebrain is responsible for, the midbrain, in comparison, performs fewer.
+This does not mean that the midbrain is somehow less important, however.
+Its functions are fewer to correlate with its smaller size, but in most cases the tasks completed here aren’t repeated elsewhere.